dotnet/designs/accepted/2020/linking-libraries.md

 #### Annotating code

-Some library code can use reflection or other problematic patterns and thus running the trimming tool on it can break its functionality and it generates trim analysis warnings.
+Some library code can use reflection or other problematic patterns such that running the trimming tool on it can break its functionality and generate trim analysis warnings.

-Warnings originating in the library code itself are not actionable by the end user as they frequently point to internal implementation details and it's typically hard to determine which part of the application relies on the affected functionality.
+Warnings originating in the library code itself are not actionable by the end user as they frequently point to internal implementation details, and it's typically hard to determine which part of the application relies on the affected functionality.